16 Tidy data

 #> 3 George guitar

 Same three rows as inner_join(), but without the album column.
-You’re using albums as a filter, not as a source of data.
+You’re using albums as a filter, not as a source of new data.

 bands |> anti_join(albums, by = "name")